 🥇 Bádminton 2021- Club Bádminton Escola Rosalía

-Many would think this sport is a little surprising to be found in this list with a shrunken down tennis racquet and a shuttlecock.
-The shuttlecock used in this sport actually derived its name from a chicken’s feathers and is designed to create wind drag and slow down.
+Many would think this sport is a little surprising on this list, with a shrunken-down tennis racquet and a shuttlecock.
+The shuttlecock in this sport derived its name from a chicken’s feathers and is designed to create wind drag and slow down.
 Despite this, in a professional’s hands, they can reach an astonishing speed of 493 km/h.

 Abel Carl